Nilu-476/E-Quiz-Web-Application/README.md

  <br>this will launch your website on "localhost:3000".
  <br>5.After that switch to the another workspace in your spring boot- and click on "File->Open Projects From File System->Directory"
  <br>then browse for backend/demo      folder and select it and then click on Finish button this will take some while minutes to build
- <br>your project/installing dependencies
+ <br>your project/installing dependencies for your project, after build up finish run the "DemoApplication.java" file  this will start
- <br>for your project, after build up finish run the "DemoApplication.java" file  this will start your tomcat server on "localhost:8080".
+ <br>your tomcat server on "localhost:8080".
  <br>6.Now you are ready to use "E-quiz web Application".
   </p>